-Step-by-Step Guide to EU Import Compliance for Goods from China
+Step-by-Step Guide for EU Import from China

 Importing goods from China to the EU is a detailed process that requires careful planning and preparation.
 To start, conducting thorough market research is crucial.
 This research helps you understand the demand, competition, and consumer preferences within the EU market.